core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Authentication Credential Format ## {#ssec-common-context-authcred-format}

 The new parameter Authentication Credential Format specifies the format of authentication credentials used in the group.
-Further details on authentication credentials are compiled in {{sec-pub-key-format}}.

 ### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}